-In that case, you can make a report directly to any one of the Code of Conduct committee.
+In that case, you can make a report directly to any one of the Code of Conduct committee members.
 Their e-mail addresses are listed on the Code of Conduct Committee page.
-The members will follow the usual enforcement process with the other members, but will exclude the member(s) that the report concerns from any discussion or decision making.
+The members will follow the usual enforcement process with the other members but will exclude the member(s) that the report concerns from any discussion or decision making.

 Any of the parties directly involved or affected can request reconsideration of the committee’s decision.
 To make such a request, contact the Reset Steering Committee with your request and motivation and they will review the case.